Docker Interview Questions and Answers

-NGINX is a well known user friendly web app that can be used in the server side to develop web applications.
-NGINX is available open source at free of cost.
-This web server is designed to operate in wide variety of OS.
-Because of its demand and growing popularity, Docker also ensured its support to NGINX web server.
+NGINX is a well-known user-friendly web app that can be used on the server-side to develop web applications.
+NGINX is available open-source at free of cost.
+This web server is designed to operate in a wide variety of OS.
+Because of its demand and growing popularity, Docker also ensured its support to the NGINX web server.

-Docker cloud is an additional support provided by docker through which the developer could perform several operations.
+Docker Cloud is additional support provided by docker through which the developer could perform several operations.
 They are:

-- Nodes: Through Nodes, the user can connect Docker cloud to the already prevailing clouds such as AWS.
-Azure etc., through which containers can spin on top on these cloud environments.
+Nodes: Through Nodes, the user can connect the Docker cloud to the already prevailing clouds such as AWS.
+Azure etc., through which containers can spin on top of these cloud environments.

-- Uninterrupted integration: Through this feature of Docker cloud, the user can communicate with Github to avail uninterrupted services one after the other sequentially.
+Uninterrupted integration: Through this feature of the Docker cloud, the user can communicate with Github to avail uninterrupted services one after the other sequentially.

-- Cloud Repose: In Cloud repose, an user can keep repositories created by them.
+Cloud Repose: In Cloud repose, a user can keep repositories created by them.

-docker login – Through this syntax, user can enter their credentials to login their own cloud repositories.
+docker login – Through this syntax, users can enter their credentials to log in their own cloud repositories.

-Docker supports logging options through which a developer could troubleshoot errors easily once it is occurred.
-Logging could be at Daemon level or at Container level.
+Docker supports logging options through which a developer could troubleshoot errors easily once it occurs.
+Logging could be at the Daemon level or at the Container level.

 Logging at Daemon Level

 Daemon logging has four levels of logging namely Debug, Info, Errors and Fatal.
-Debug carries all the information happened in the daemon process.
-Info carries the errors occurred during the daemon process.
+Debug carries all the information that happened in the daemon process.
+Info carries the errors that occurred during the daemon process.
 It also carries all other information during the daemon process.
-Errors contain the errors happened during the daemon process.
+Errors contain errors that happened during the daemon process.
 Fatal lists the fatal errors happened during the daemon process.

 Logging at Container Level:

-- After this command, use docker log command with the specific ID of the container to check the containers for errors.
+After this command, use the docker log command with the specific ID of the container to check the containers for errors.